Before calculating an exposure age or erosion rate, it is a good idea

 With N the nuclide concentration (atoms/g), P the total surface

-production rate (in atoms/g/yr) at SLHL, the burial age,
+production rate (in atoms/g/yr) at SLHL,

 the erosion rate, t the exposure age and